dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 Use the *L9 Sud* line, this is the Metro (subway/underground) service and can be combined with other lines (like L5 at *Collblanc* stop for example) within the same ticket.

 This service is more frequent than the train service.
 This can be the best option for most people because you can use the same single ticket to go to other places by combining lines.

 - By bus (*Aerobus* service):

-The least recommended option as it will be crowded but it depends on your preferences and where do you want to go.
+The least recommended option as it will be crowded but it depends on your preferences and where you want to go.

 The *Aerobus* service will take you to *«Plaça Catalunya»* (Catalunya Plaza) but it costs a bit more than other services (still 5,90 € in 2022), you can review more information [here](https://www.aeropuertobarcelona-elprat.com/ingl/accesos_aeropuerto_taxi_bus4030.htm#aerobus-A1-A2).